 The right to object

-You can tell us you object to us processing your data to provide auction update emails.
+You can tell us you object to us processing your data to provide our services to you.
+The remedy will be to remove your data from our service.

 Please contact us if you would like any more information.